Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 3. Day 6: Certificate verification *fails*
 4. Day 7: A certificate is re-generated.
 However, this will stale fail as the `referenceTimestamp` would still be day 1 given that was the latest table update

 Note that we cannot re-generate a certificate on Day 7.
-This is why we recommend that the `stalenessPeriod` is greater than or equal to the update cadence of operator tables.
+This is why we prevent the `stalenessPeriod` from being less than 10 days `CrossChainRegistry`.